cloudfoundry/docs-deploying-cf/vcloud/setup_vcloud.md

 The following steps will help you to install the BOSH command line interface (CLI) on the jump box VM:

-1. Make sure you have installed the core Ubuntu packages that the BOSH deployer depends on - see the [section above] (#jumpbox)
+1. Make sure you have installed the core Ubuntu packages that the BOSH deployer depends on - see the [section above](#jumpbox)

 2. Install Ruby and RubyGems.
-Refer to the [Installing Ruby](/docs/common/install_ruby.html) page for help with Ruby installation.
 We recommend using rbenv to install a recent version of ruby 1.9.3 (e.g. 1.9.3-p545) as we have found the versions available using apt-get on Ubuntu are out of date and don't work well.

 3. Install the BOSH deployer Ruby gem.